 14. Alakola Falls: Refreshing Break!

 Another popular waterfall in Sri Lanka is Alakola Ella.
 It is also known as Thaliya Wetuna Ella and is located in the mesmerizing estate of Alakola being surrounded by the Knuckles mountain range in Matale of Central Province.
 This beautiful waterfall has been named after a famous tea planter, Allen Collen who used to be active during the colonial era.
+It is undoubtedly one of the most beautiful waterfalls in Sri Lanka.

 Height: 50 meters